Strawbs: Acoustic Strawbs

-2006 onwards
+2006–2023

 Since 2006, the Strawbs have been recording and touring in two formats: the acoustic format with Cousins, Lambert and Cronk; and the entirely original Hero and Heroine/Ghosts line-up of the electric band from 1974: Cousins, Lambert, Cronk, Coombes and Hawken.
 The line-up undertook two tours in 2006.

-For that particular recording, and other concerts on the same tour, vocalist and bass player John Ford (member of an earlier Strawbs line-up) flew over from New York to perform with members of the Hero and Heroine line-up.
+For that particular recording, and other concerts on the same tour, John Ford flew from New York to perform the line-up.
 The Hero and Heroine line-up toured again in 2007 in the UK, including gigs at the Robin 2 (Bilston), The Stables (Wavendon), and several locations in Southern and Southwestern England.
 This line-up also toured the UK and US in May–June 2008.
-Following the US tour, John Hawken announced his intention to leave the group.
+Following the US tour, Hawken announced his intention to leave the group.
 The remaining four members (the Nomadness line-up) continued as the core of the electric band.
 In January 2009, it was announced that Oliver Wakeman would be playing keyboards with the band on tours of Canada, the UK and Italy.

 In 2006, the Strawbs released a four-disc boxed set called A Taste of Strawbs.
 The Hero and Heroine/Ghosts line-up recorded a new studio album, The Broken Hearted Bride, released in September 2008.

-Dave Cousins recorded a new solo album, The Boy in the Sailor Suit, with The Blue Angel Orchestra.
-In 2008, he released his third solo album, Secret Paths, with steel guitarist Melvin Duffy.
-Along with the album, he toured the US in spring 2008 (joined by Ian Cutler for the early part of the tour).
-A concert album from this tour, entitled Duochrome, was released in September 2008.

-Lambert Cronk also released an album in April 2007 entitled Touch the Earth, on which former Strawbs drummer Tony Fernandez and former Strawbs keyboard player Andy Richards both play.
 The Strawbs' website announced that neither Rod Coombes nor Oliver Wakeman were available for the October/November 2010 tours of Canada and the UK.
 (Coombes has educational commitments, and Wakeman was committed to recording a new Yes album.)
 For these tours, Tony Fernandez (who played with Strawbs on Deadlines and Heartbreak Hill) was employed on drums, and John Young on keyboards.